microtrain/bootcamp/13-Express/09-ArticlesApp.md

 * This app MUST provide at least two non-API endpoints.
   * index - A view that displays all articles.
   * view - A view that displays a single article.
-  * cms - Provides a view for the articles app.
+  * app - Provides a view for the articles app.
 * The JavaScript app MUST provide full CRUD functionality.

 We will get you started by providing an outline of the API and non-API routes You'll just need to implement the details.